6 Common Air Conditioner Smells Explained and How to Solve the Issue

 3. Air Conditioner Smells Musty

-Homeowners who contact us about this problem usually share their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also referred to as dirty sock syndrome, this smell is typically caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Homeowners who call us about this problem often report their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also known as dirty sock syndrome, this smell is frequently caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
 Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in locations where you turn on heating at night and during the morning before turning on cooling during the afternoon.
+Dirty sock syndrome is most typical in areas where you need heating at night and during the morning before turning on cooling during the afternoon.

-The best method for preventing dirty sock syndrome is to routinely replace your air filter and schedule annual air conditioning maintenance with Farris Heating & Air.
-We’ll keep the evaporator coil clean and the drainage system unclogged, because stagnant water can also lead to unpleasant odors.
+The best method for preventing dirty sock syndrome is to regularly get a new air filter and schedule yearly air conditioning maintenance with Farris Heating & Air.
+We’ll keep the evaporator coil clean and the drainage system flowing, because excess water can also produce unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it might be prompted by several issues, such as:
+If you are experiencing air conditioner mildew smell or a pungent, vinegar-like odor, it could be caused by several situations, including:

 • Blocked condensate pan or drain line